-Use this command "ip igmp join-group" to dynamically add a multicast group to the port.
+Use this command "ip igmp join-group" to dynamically add a multicast group to the interface.

-2.1.6. ip igmp immediate-leave group-list
+2.1.6 ip igmp immediate-leave group-list

-If you want the router port running IGMP version 2 to run the multicast group function "Exit Now", you can use this command "ip igmp immediate-leave group-list" to perform configuring.
+If you want the router interface running IGMP version 2 to run the multicast group function "Exit Now", you can use this command "ip igmp immediate-leave group-list" to perform configuring.
 In addition, you can use the "no" format of the command to forbid the IGMP host to "exit now".

-ip igmp immediate-leave group-list list-name

-no ip igmp immediate-leave group-list
+ip igmp immediate-leave group-list list-name no ip igmp immediate-leave group-list

-Parameter Description list-name Pre-configured ip standard access-list name global configuration mode/interface configuration mode
+Parameter Description list-name Pre-configured ip standard access-list name